How

 premium bikes use lots of bondo to hide the weld

-marks.
-The bondo can crack after a rough ride.
+marks and rust.
+The bondo can crack after a rough

-chrome that does not rust, and importantly check
+high quality chrome that does not rust, and importantly

-out the modifications on the engine such as carburetor
+check out the modifications on the engine such

-know what you are paying for.
-Of all the restorations
+you are paying for.
+Of all the restorations I

-I have seen I can say that ZMW has the most details
+have seen I can say that our restorations have

-and also best value, second to ZMW I would have
+the most details and also best value, second to

 For